openstack/reno/doc/source/usage.rst

 The ``reno`` command line tool is used to create a new release note file in the correct format and with a unique name.
-The ``new`` subcommand combines a random suffix with a "slug" value to make the new file with a unique name that is easy to identify again later.
+The ``new`` subcommand combines a random suffix with a "slug" value to create the file with a unique name that is easy to identify again later.

 ::